churn-buster/in-app-dunning/README.md

 ## Requirements

-The library only requires 2 things to work (as outlined below), the `show` option to be set and a url for your payment form.
+The library only requires 1 thing to work (as outlined below), a url for your payment form.

 ## Installation